Behringer: Marketing, manufacturing, and acquisitions

 While Behringer products were manufactured in Willich, Germany, many of the individual components were imported from mainland China.
 In 1990, to lower production costs, Behringer shifted production from West Germany to mainland China.
 Initially, subcontractors were engaged to produce the equipment.
 By 1997 Uli Behringer had relocated to Hong Kong to better supervise manufacturing quality.

 CoolAudio acquisition

 In May 2000, Behringer acquired the rights to the entire CoolAudio technology from Intersil Corporation, a US-based semi-conductor manufacturer specializing in integrated circuits for audio applications.
-The acquisition included an extensive intellectual property portfolio and licensees such as Alpine and Rowe, among others.
+The acquisition included an intellectual property portfolio and licensees such as Alpine and Rowe, among others.

 Music Tribe City

 In 2018, Music Tribe opened its own factory, Music Tribe City, in Zhongshan, Guangdong, China.
 The factory handles the production and distribution for Music Tribe's 12 brands, including Behringer products.

-Instruments
+Products

+Behringer makes products for audio engineering, producing, audio playback, effect processors, and electronic instruments.

+Effect units

+Outside of their sub-company TC Electronic, Behringer has released guitar pedals based on famous circuits.
+Their main pedals are designed to be similar in design to BOSS.
+In 2019, JHS Pedals made a YouTube video comparing the basic pedal range to their inspirations.
+The video reportedly caused Uli Behringer to lose sleep as he was confused on "why a pedal company would tell you to buy other people's stuff".

+In more recent dates, Behringer has been taking a similar approach to the company Warm Audio with recreating vintage pedals to be as visually close to their original, such as with the Chorus Symphony (clone of a BOSS CE-1), the Centaur Overdrive (Klon Centaur), and the B-Tron III (Mu-Tron III).

+Electronic instruments

-Since 2016, Behringer has become a manufacturer of synthesizers and drum machines, which includes original synths, but also many recreations of old classic synthesizers, chips and hardware.
-Although some manufacturers such as Curtis are not happy about their products being cloned, Behringer has claimed that creating clones of older hardware is legal where the patents have expired.
+Since 2016, Behringer has become a manufacturer of synthesizers and drum machines, which includes original models and recreations of analog hardware.
+Manufacturers (such as Curtis Electromusic, Roger Linn, and Tom Oberheim) have been vocal about being unhappy with their products being cloned without asking for permission.
+Behringer has said in response that creating clones of older hardware is legal where the patents have expired.

-In 2016, they released their first commercial synths the Deepmind 12 and Deepmind 6.
-Shortly after they followed by the Deepmind 12D which was a desktop alternative to the Deepmind synths.
-The design of the Deepmind was inspired by the Roland Juno-106.
-Their second original synth was the Neutron and their third was Behringer Crave, a semi-modular synthesizer released in 2019.
-The next synth to be released was the Model D, a desktop clone of the Minimoog.
-The following year, the Poly D was released, with the same "D type" circuits as the Model D, but now with 4 oscillators and a keyboard.
-Since 2018, Behringer has produced clones of synthesizers and drum machines including the Roland TB-303, Korg Monopoly, Arp 2600, Arp Odyssey, Roland TR-808, TR-909, Roland SH-101, Minimoog, Sequential Circuits Prophet-600 and EDP Wasp.

-Behringer is known for releasing their synthesizers at budget prices.